HIST 270: History of China

 Why couldn't anyone put it back together?

-The Period of Division Series
+The Period of Division

 • Lecture 1 (Today): Political collapse, Three Kingdoms, Western Jin failure

-• Lecture 3: Buddhism's expansion, religious transformation
+• Lecture 3: Buddhism's expansion and religious transformation

 Romance vs. Reality